Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

        Each system might have many different queue names.
 There is no default queue name.

-1. If the servers providing external external Lustre or SpectrumScale (GPFS) file systems have been powering up in parallel to the CSM system, ensure that they are ready to be mounted by clients before continuing to the next step which boots the UANs and compute nodes.
+1. If the servers providing external external Lustre or Spectrum Scale (GPFS) file systems have been powering up in parallel to the CSM system, ensure that they are ready to be mounted by clients before continuing to the next step which boots the UANs and compute nodes.